 GeneCards Summary for SLC12A5 Gene

 SLC12A5 (Solute Carrier Family 12 Member 5) is a Protein Coding gene.
 Diseases associated with SLC12A5 include Epileptic Encephalopathy, Early Infantile, 34 and Epilepsy, Idiopathic Generalized 14.
-Among its related pathways are GABAergic synapse and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Neuroscience.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and potassium:chloride symporter activity.
 An important paralog of this gene is SLC12A7.

 Mediates electroneutral potassium-chloride cotransport in mature neurons and is required for neuronal Cl(-) homeostasis.
 As major extruder of intracellular chloride, it establishes the low neuronal Cl(-) levels required for chloride influx after binding of GABA-A and glycine to their receptors, with subsequent hyperpolarization and neuronal inhibition (By similarity).
 Involved in the regulation of dendritic spine formation and maturation (PubMed:24668262).